 We are happy to be able to present prominent keynote speakers within the field of contemporary sociology.

 Professor Mike Savage from London School of Economics (LSE) will give a talk on ”Escalating inequality & global geo-politics”.
+Mike Savage will also participate in the PhD Preconfernce.

 Professor Guy Standing of SOAS University of London will be talking about “Responding to Rentier Capitalism: A Precariat Charter”.